StefanSchroeder/ttfsample/README.md

 	-dpi INTEGER

-Default is 72.
+The default value for *dpi* is 72.
 Set dots per inch.

 	-outdir STRING

-The output directory where the image will be stored.
+The *outdir* option defines the output directory where the image will be stored.

 	-size INTEGER

-Font size in points.
+*-size* sets the font size in points.
 Default is 100.
 Use responsibly.

 	-spacing FLOAT

+*-spacing* set the distance between two lines.
 Defaults to 1.5.
-Distance between two lines.

 	- walk PATH

-Recursively search the directory tree for fonts to print starting from PATH and not following symlinks.
+The *-walk* option recursively searches the directory tree for fonts to print starting from PATH and not following symlinks.

 # Testing